usmanghani127/tentwenty-tmdb/README.md

 - Android Studio Koala | 2024.1.1 Patch 1
 - NDK 25.1.8937393

+## Env Keys:
+- Place the env keys in `.env.development` and `.env.production` files in the root of the project.
+- Define the keys' names in `src/common/types/env.d.ts` file.

 ## Running App
 ### Step 1: Installing dependency packages